 4.)
 New York

 Jack’s Wife Freda, New York City: Located in the middle of fancy Soho in the city of brunch, Jack’s Wife Freda has in a short amount of time become one of the most popular brunches in all of New York City, and nobody questions this.
 The café is situated in a tiny place with low ceilings which gives it a very cosy atmosphere.
 The walls are cream white and the whole decoration is very girly and cute.

 The menu is a mix of American and Mediterranean food, and they do breakfast and brunch seven days a week.
-The yummy menu contains waffles, eggs, a lot of avocados, granola with grapefruit, fresh berries, so this is one of the more healthier versions of American brunch since they don’t really serve fried chicken and bacon and that kind of food.
+The yummy menu contains waffles, eggs, a lot of avocados, granola with grapefruit, and fresh berries, so this is one of the healthier versions of American brunch since they don’t really serve fried chicken and bacon and that kind of food.

 Everything tastes amazing but what is almost the best of it all is the American dinner classic tradition that Jack’s Wife Freda took with them – free refill and it is a constant!
-We almost got a total shock at our visit because the staff are overly nice and generous with their coffee.
+We almost got a total shock during our visit because the staff are overly nice and generous with their coffee.

 Where is it?
 224 Lafayette St, New York, NY 10012, USA

 Rose Bakery, Paris: As the name implies this cute little half-basement café and bakery has tons of homebaked goods and amazingly-yummy looking cakes that will make you drool.